 Nanit’s night light acts as a status indicator after power up and during the pairing process.
-After plugging in Nanit to power, the camera will take about 30 seconds to start up, then indicate the connection status via the night light:
+These are the different modes and their meaning:

 If needed, you can have Nanit search again by tapping the Wi-Fi pairing button on the back of the camera.
-When pressed, the night light will blink in half second intervals for 5 minutes, then fade to off if a connection cannot be established.
+When pressed, the night light will blink in half-second intervals for 5 minutes, then fade to off if a connection cannot be established.

 If you're having trouble connecting Nanit to your network, check out our troubleshooting steps here.